emmacadavra/learn-hiragana/TESTING.md

 This did run the correct game on each webpage, however - despite the katakana game running correctly when the page loaded, the game would not function as the webpage was trying to call the newHiraganaQuestion function despite clear declarations to separate the two.
 As a quick but temporary fix for this, I separated the two into separate .js files.
 It wasn't long before I understood the enormous and unnecessary duplication of code used in all methods attempted above.

-* Initially within my newHiraganaQuestion function, I made several incorect declarations that caused the game not to work properly (or in some cases at all).
+* Initially within my newHiraganaQuestion function, I made several incorrect declarations that caused the game not to work properly (or in some cases at all).
 I declared "const buttons = document.getElementsByTagName("button");" inside the function, but wanted to call the variable within an event listener outside of the function.
 This obviously didn't work as the event listener didn't know what to listen for!

 * Also within the newHiraganaQuestion function I originally made, I declared "const hiraganaAnswers = [currentHiraganaQuestion.phonetic];" rather than "let hiraganaAnswers = [currentHiraganaQuestion];" - this meant that in my for loop (for (let button of buttons) { button.innerText = hiraganaAnswers[i].phonetic;), I was asking for the phonetic OF the phonetic in the first instance, which of course does not exist.
 This resulted in an undefined error, as shown below:

 ![undefined bug](docs/screenshots/bug-hiragana-undefined.png)

-* Upon trying to implement the Fisher-Yates Shuffle Method, I faced a huge number of bugs, mostly relating to different interations of the method being used and it taking a while to find one that worked well with my code.
+* Upon trying to implement the Fisher-Yates Shuffle Method, I faced a huge number of bugs, mostly relating to different iterations of the method being used and it taking a while to find one that worked well with my code.
 Among the more frustrating bugs is shown in the screenshots below - where the game is running correctly, and the console is correctly logging 4 shuffled potential answers, but the output is 4 lots of the first phonetic only:

 ![Fisher-Yates bug 1](docs/screenshots/bug-fisher-yates-1.png)